 Cost: Starts from 179 AED for an Economy ticket or Premium 239 AED.
 Accompanying parents are 69 AED and toddlers (2 to 3-years-old) 89 AED; Under 3 Free.

 3. VR Park

-A dedicated virtual reality theme park – the largest of its type in the world – sees players enjoy dozens of virtual reality experience from motion rides such as the popular Dubai Drone in which a simulated roller coaster experience flies you past Dubai’s landmarks, through to popular video game classics.
+A dedicated virtual reality theme park – the largest of its type in the world – sees players enjoy dozens of virtual reality experiences from motion rides such as the popular Dubai Drone in which a simulated roller coaster experience flies you past Dubai’s landmarks, through to popular video game classics.